Damien

 - The Gargoyle.

-She's currently editing a zine on femme coming out stories and working on both a short story cycle and a sci-fi book!
+She edited a zine on femme coming out stories and is working on both a short story cycle and a sci-fi book!

-She is co-founder of the New York Femme Family, a queer femme community.
+She is co-founder of the New York Femme Family, a queer femme community, and is on the Femme Collective, as Media Co-Chair for the Femme2010 conference.

 Damien was the Art Director of the award-winning $pread Magazine for three years, a quarterly glossy magazine by and for people in the sex industry and their allies, currently in its fourth year of publication.